 - d) Make resource allocation decisions (regarding investment and disinvestment business cases in line with the financial limits set out within the Scheme of Reservation and Delegation).
-When making decisions, the Committee will consider strategic alignment, impact on health inequalities, clinical effectiveness, anticipated health benefit/ health gain, cost effectiveness and affordability. - e) Make decisions in relation to the award of healthcare contracts (in line with the financial limits set out within the Scheme of Reservation and Delegation), ensuring compliance with existing procurement rules until the NHS Provider Selection Regime comes into effect. - f) Oversee arrangements for the commissioning of primary medical services and for primary medical services contract management, including: - i) The design of any enhanced services and local incentive schemes. - ii) Urgent care services for out of area registered patients. - iii) Establishing any new primary medical services providers in the area, in line with plans regarding the primary medical services provider landscape. - g) Review and scrutinise regular updates regarding ongoing system development, including those relating to primary care networks, place-based partnerships, provider collaboratives, and joint and delegated commissioning arrangements. - h) Scrutinise arrangements for public involvement and consultation in line with the ICB's statutory responsibilities.
-This will include: - Overseeing the development and delivery of the ICB's public involvement and engagement strategy, ensuring the diversity of the population is effectively considered, including those who experience the greatest health inequalities. - ii) Reviewing and scrutinising how people's voices and experiences across providers and partners are coordinated and heard. - Scrutinise arrangements for ensuring the promotion of research as an essential function for continual improvement in health, well-being, high quality care and reducing health inequalities - j) Oversee the development of proposals for ICB functions to be exercised by or jointly with any one or more other body (another ICB, an NHS trust, an NHS foundation trust, NHS England, a local authority, combined authority or any other prescribed body) under sections 65Z5 of the NHS Act 2006

-- (as amended) and recommend these for approval by the Board.
+When making decisions, the Committee will consider strategic alignment, impact on health inequalities, clinical effectiveness, anticipated health benefit/ health gain, cost effectiveness and affordability. - e) Make decisions in relation to the award of healthcare contracts (in line with the financial limits set out within the Scheme of Reservation and Delegation), ensuring compliance with the NHS Provider Selection Regime. - f) Oversee arrangements for the commissioning of primary medical services and for primary medical services contract management (in line with the financial limits set out within the Scheme of Reservation and Delegation). - g) Review and scrutinise regular updates regarding ongoing system development, including those relating to primary care networks, place-based partnerships, provider collaboratives, and joint and delegated commissioning arrangements. - Scrutinise arrangements for public involvement and consultation in line with the ICB's statutory responsibilities.
+This will include: - Overseeing the development and delivery of the ICB's public involvement and engagement strategy, ensuring the diversity of the population is effectively considered, including those who experience the greatest health inequalities. - ii) Reviewing and scrutinising how people's voices and experiences across providers and partners are coordinated and heard. - Scrutinise arrangements for ensuring the promotion of research as an essential function for continual improvement in health, well-being, high quality care and reducing health inequalities. - j) Oversee the development of proposals for ICB functions to be exercised by or jointly with any one or more other body (another ICB, an NHS trust, an NHS foundation trust, NHS England, a local authority, combined authority or any other prescribed body) under sections 65Z5 of the NHS Act 2006 (as amended) and recommend these for approval by the Board.
 Arrangements may involve the functions in question to be exercised by a joint committee and for the establishment of a pooled fund to fund those functions (under section 65Z6 of the 2006 Act). - k) Oversee the development of proposals for the ICB to enter into partnership arrangements with one or more local authority under section 75 of the NHS Act 2006 (as amended) and recommend these for approval by the Board.
 These partnership arrangements will relate to the exercise of NHS functions and health-related functions, where the partnership arrangement is likely to lead to an improvement in the way these functions are exercised.
-Partnership arrangements may also include the establishment of a pooled fund made up of contributions from each partner. - Review and scrutinise the impact of delegation agreements and partnership arrangements, ensuring they are delivering better outcomes, addressing health inequalities, sustaining joined-up, efficient and effective services and enhancing productivity. - m) Oversee evaluation of the return on investment of funded healthcare services in terms of reduced health inequalities and improved health outcomes. - n) Review an annual report on the work of the Individual Funding Request Panel. - Review an annual report on the work of the Mental Health and Learning Disability Specialist Treatment/Funding Panel.
+Partnership arrangements may also include the establishment of a pooled fund made up of contributions from each partner.

+- Review and scrutinise the impact of delegation agreements and partnership arrangements, ensuring they are delivering better outcomes, addressing health inequalities, sustaining joined-up, efficient and effective services and enhancing productivity. - m) Oversee evaluation of the return on investment of funded healthcare services in terms of reduced health inequalities and improved health outcomes. - n) Review an annual report on the work of the Individual Funding Request Panel. - Review an annual report on the work of the Mental Health and Learning Disability Specialist Treatment/Funding Panel.
 This will include review and approval of the Panel's terms of reference on an annual basis. - p) Review and approve policies specific to the Committee's remit and in line with the ICB's Scheme of Reservation and Delegation. - q) Oversee the identification and management of risks relating to the Committee's remit. - r) Monitor the quality of data that informs the work of the Committee; this includes review of the timeliness, accuracy, validity, reliability, relevance and completeness of data.